Tuesday, January 19, 2021

 Froebel – The Kindergarten (1782-1852)

-He was a German educationist.
-In 1877 he established a school named Kindergarten or Children’s garden, so he developed the basic idea about children’s education.
-According to him, children were like a flower and teacher was a Gardner.
-He stressed that each child has the ability to learn.
+Friedrich Wilhelm Froebel was a German educationist.
+In 1837, he established a school named Kindergarten or Children’s garden, so he developed the basic idea about children’s education.
+According to him, children are like a flower and teacher is a Gardner.
+He stressed that each child had the ability to learn.
 We should provide him freedom so that he might be motivated internally to learn.
 The school atmosphere must be free from fear and restrictions.
 The school atmosphere should be friendly so that the child feels himself at home.
-That’s why he named his institution kindergarten.
-At the school he developed his method of teaching for the children to three to seven years of age.
+That’s why he named his institution – The Kindergarten.
+At the school, he developed his method of teaching for the children to three to seven years of age.
 This was consisted on following seven gifts and different activities.

 • 1st gift – There were the balls of 6 different colors to teach movement, hardness and softness.
 The child was able to identify the shapes and sizes too.